What Population Growth and 'Megadrought' Mean for US Water Supplies

 Drought-stricken cities must implement more sustainable water management and encourage mindful water use in homes — for example, green lawns may look pretty to some, but they have no place in a desert, not to mention that they have zero biodiversity value.

-Runaway climate change and water scarcity do not have to be our reality — we must ramp up efforts to end our reliance on fossil fuels and decarbonize our economies, stabilize our global population, and end overconsumption and waste.
+Runaway climate change and water scarcity do not have to be our reality — we must ramp up efforts to end our reliance on fossil fuels and decarbonize our economies, stabilize our global population, and end overconsumption and waste, both in the US and globally.